 Ferrer and Gicquel reach Ordina Open final

 Even London buses couldn’t claim this one.
-A Spaniard had not won on grass for 36 years before Rafa’s Queen’s win last weekend, but in the run-up to Wimbledon two more Spaniards are bidding to make it three titles in a week.
+David Ferrer had not won on grass for 36 years before Rafa’s Queen’s win last weekend, but in the run-up to Wimbledon two more Spaniards are bidding to make it three titles in a week.

 Top seed David Ferrer and unseeded Frenchman Marc Gicquel are through to the first grass-court final of their careers at the Ordina Open in Holland.